top of page

 HYPERSEXUALITY, SEX ADDICTION, PORNOGRAPHY

-When it comes to recovery with addictions, research shows that those who have the best outcomes in recovery :
+When it comes to recovery with addictions, research shows that those who have the best outcomes in recovery:

-1. Attend individual counselling
+1. attend individual counselling

-2. Gain the support of a 12 step group
+2. gain the support of a 12-step group

-3. Find a spiritual dimension in their lives
+3. find a spiritual dimension in their lives

-4. Get a mentor, sometimes called a “sponsor”; i.e. become accountable
+4. get a mentor, sometimes called a “sponsor”; (i.e. become accountable)

-6. Support from family and friends
+6. seek support from family and friends

 1. Do you find yourself preoccupied with sexual thoughts?
 (Preoccupied)